andrioid/gatsby-plugin-social-cards/README.md

 I'm using this for [andri.dk](https://andri.dk) and it works for me, both locally and for Netlify builds.
 File an issue if you are having an problems getting this to run.
 It's either a bug, or lacking documentation.
 Both I can fix.

-Only works for remark nodes at the moment.
+Should work for remark and mdx node types.

 ## Features